-&lt;sup>7 That is, for each floor trader, a trading day is a broker trading day if the fraction of personal trading volume is d = 0 (d < 0.05, 0.10 using the 5%, 10% filters, respectively), and a dual trading day if d lies in the interval (0, 1) (in the closed intervals [0.05, 0.95], [0.10, 0.90] using the 5%, 10% filters, respectively).
+&lt;sup>8 That is, for each floor trader, a trading day is a broker trading day if the fraction of personal trading volume is d = 0 (d < 0.05, 0.10 using the 5%, 10% filters, respectively), and a dual trading day if d lies in the interval (0, 1) (in the closed intervals [0.05, 0.95], [0.10, 0.90] using the 5%, 10% filters, respectively).

 We perform a robustness check to ensure that our sample of dual traders behaves distinctly on their dual trading days from two other important classes of futures floor traders: locals and brokers.
-The former trade solely for their personal accounts while the latter never trade on their personal account.
-We obtain fractions of market volume contributed by these different types of traders.
-Thus, in every 5-minute time interval of a particular trading day, we aggregate the volume of traders who are making market on that day as local volume; the volume of traders who are brokering on that day as broker volume; and the volume of traders who are dual trading on that day separately into dual trader personal volume and dual trader customer volume.9 Next, we compute the fraction of market volume contributed by locals, brokers and dual traders.
-We find that, in aggregate, dual traders appear to play a less significant role as liquidity suppliers than locals.
-For example, the mean faction of dual trader personal volume ranges from 0.0500 for S&P 400 to 0.1781 for T-bill futures, while the mean fraction of local volume ranges from 0.2566 for Canadian dollars to 0.4077 for lumber.
-Thus, except for Canadian dollars, the fraction of market volume contributed by dual traders is less than half that contributed by locals.
-Dual traders, however, appear to execute more customer volume (as brokers) than pure brokers in all contracts except for feeder cattle and S&P 400 futures.
-The mean fraction of dual trader customer volume ranges from 0.1528 for S&P 400 to 0.4713 for Canadian dollars, while the mean fraction of broker volume ranges from 0.0654 for lumber to 0.4759 for S&P 400 futures.
-In sum, dual traders, on their dual trading days, appear to behave very distinctly from their days of acting as pure locals or as pure brokers.
+The former trade solely for their personal account while the latter never trade on their personal account.
+We obtain fractions of the transaction volume contributed by these different types of traders.
+Thus, in every five-minute time interval of a particular trading day, we aggregate the volume of traders who are making market on that day as local volume; the volume of traders who are brokering on that day as broker volume; and the volume of traders who are dual trading on that day separately into dual trader personal volume and dual trader customer volume.
+We find that, on aggregate, dual traders appear to play a less significant role as liquidity suppliers than locals.
+For example, the mean faction of dual trader personal volume ranges from 0.0500 for S&P 400 to 0.1781 for T-bills futures, while the mean fraction of local volume ranges from 0.2566 for Canadian dollars to 0.4077 for lumber futures.
+Thus, except for